-Here's a way using only the standard Java library (note that the stream is not closed, your mileage may vary).
+Here's a way using only standard Java library (note that the stream is not closed, YMMV).

-'''

-static String convertStreamToString(java.io.InputStream is) {

-java.util.Scanner s = new java.util.Scanner(is).useDelimiter("\\A");

-return s.hasNext() ? s.next() : "";
+2034 static String convertStreamToString(java.io.InputStream is) { java.util.Scanner s = new java.util.Scanner(is).useDelimiter("\\A"); return s.hasNext() ? s.next() : "";

-'''

 I learned this trick from "Stupid Scanner tricks" article.
-The reason it works is because Scanner iterates over tokens in the stream, and in this case we separate tokens using "beginning of the input boundary" (A), thus giving us only one token for the entire contents of the stream.
+The reason it works is because Scanner iterates over tokens in the stream, and in this case we separate tokens using "beginning of the input boundary" (\A) thus giving us only one token for the entire contents of the stream.

-Note, if you need to be specific about the input stream's encoding, you can provide the second argument to Scanner constructor that indicates what character set to use (e.g. "UTF-8").
+Note, if you need to be specific about the input stream's encoding, you can provide the second argument to Scanner constructor that indicates what charset to use (e.g. "UTF-8").